 In Minnesota, A. tuberculosa occurs exclusively in dry and loose sand in sand savannas, sand prairies, and dunes, where vegetation is sparse.
 The plants typically grow in full sunlight, though there may be scattered oak trees or oak groves in the vicinity, especially Quercus macrocarpa (bur oak), Q. ellipsoidalis (northern pin oak), or Q. velutina (black oak).

 Biology / Life History

-Aristida tuberculosa is a wind-pollinated annual, with a need for open, sparsely vegetated habitats, where there is dry, shifting sand.
+Aristida tuberculosa is a wind-pollinated annual, with a need for open and sparsely vegetated habitats, where there is dry and shifting sand.
 The bent awns seem to be an adaptation for catching in the fur of mammals, thereby dispersing the seeds.
 However, it also seems likely that wind is involved in the process of dispersion.
-It has been reported that the awns have hygroscopic properties, which allow the seeds to bury themselves; seeds that do not get buried usually do not germinate or, if they do germinate, the resulting seedlings fail to become established (Collins and Wein 1997).
+It has been reported that the awns have hygroscopic properties that allow the seeds to bury themselves; seeds that do not get buried usually do not germinate or, if they do germinate, the resulting seedlings fail to become established (Collins and Wein 1997).

 Conservation / Management